Improvised artillery in the Syrian civil war: Thunder cannon

 In April 2015, pictorial evidence of the Thunder Cannon became available.
 The projectile is an empty 100 mm shell casing from a T-55 tank that has been re-purposed.

 Mortar cannon

 Factory made and improvised mortar projectiles found in Aleppo.

 In April 2015, the FSA 16th Division in Aleppo showed a video of them using an improvised cannon that fired a mortar round.
 A metal tube with one end closed is the cannon barrel.
 The projectile is a factory-made mortar round.
 The round is placed into the barrel and it is laid horizontally such as out the opening of a window.
 On launch, the otherwise unattached barrel flies backwards from the recoil of the mortar.

 Omar cannon

-The FSA Al-Rahman Legion deployed a series of breech-loaded cannons mounted on an hydraulic elevation system on the back of a truck and fires with a pull-string.
+The FSA Al-Rahman Legion deployed a series of breech-loaded cannons mounted on a hydraulic elevation system on the back of a truck, fired with a pull-string.
 Albeit described by some Western mass media as a mysterious 19th-century antique cannon, the gun is in reality a modern improvised artillery piece.